Genivia/RE-flex/doc/index.md

 ### Negative patterns                                {#reflex-pattern-negative}

-When negative patterns of the form `(?^φ)` match, they are simply ignored by the matcher and never returned as matches.
-They are useful to return matches for some given pattern except when this pattern is more specific.
+When negative regex patterns of the form `(?^φ)` match, they are simply ignored by the matcher and never returned as pattern matches.
+They are useful to return matches for some given pattern except when this pattern is more specific and should be ignored in the input.
 For example, to match any sequence of digits except digits starting with a zero the pattern `\d+|(?^0\d+)` can be used instead of `[1-9]\d+`.
 While these two patterns may look similar at first glance, these two patterns differ in that the first pattern (with the negative sub-pattern `(?^0\d+)`) ignores numbers with leading zeros such as `012` while the second pattern will match the `12` in `012`.

 As another example, say we are searching for a given word while ignoring occurrences of the word in quoted strings.
 We can use the pattern